Celestial monarch

 The celestial monarch (Hypothymis coelestis) is a species of bird in the family Monarchidae, and one of the most attractive of all the monarch flycatchers.
 It is identified as a turquoise blue bird with a long and spectacular cerulean blue crest and large greenish-yellow wattle.
 It is endemic to the Philippines with its extant range being in Luzon, Samar, Mindanao Tawi-Tawi and Basilan and it being possibly extinct on Negros and Sibuyan Island.Its natural habitat is tropical moist lowland forests up to 750 masl.
 There is an unverified report of this bird in 2024 in Leyte.
 It is one of the most sought after birds by birdwatchers in the Philippines and in the world.

 Description and taxonomy

-Ebird describes the celestial monarch as "A fairly small, rather long-tailed bird of lowland forest.
-Has turquoise wings and tail, an indigo chest and neck, a pale blue crown and crest, and a white belly.
-The male is brighter blue and has a longer crest than the female.
-Similar to Black-naped monarch but has a crest.
-Also similar to, Short-crested monarch, but is paler blue with a longer crest.
-Song is a short series of clear piping notes, "pii-pii-pii."
+A small bird found in lowland primary forest.
+It has turquoise colored wings and tail, a white belly, a darker indigo chest and neck, cerulean blue head and crest and a greenish-yellow wattle.

 These birds exhibit sexual dimorphism in which the males have much longer crests and a more intense coloration overall while the females having shorter crests, less intense blue colors and a generally smaller size.
 Males are known to raise their crests when agitated, usually seen in response hearing other males or sensing a threat.

+Its call is described as a loud ringing three note whistle transcribed as "pwee pwee pwee".
+It also has a raspy contact call.

 An alternate name for the celestial monarch is the celestial blue monarch.